yiannisk/Service-Wrapper/readme.md

 * Automatic installation and un-installation through the command line (.Net 4 required).
 * Provides for all service events available through the .Net framework.
+* Loads the actual service implementation from a different assembly, inside a separate application domain.
 * Very lightweight.